 Kawarau River [May 1957], Ref; WA-28320-F, Alexander Turnbull Library, Wellington, New Zealand.

-The dam has 11 concrete piers each 2.1 metres (m) thick and 15.5m long.
+The dam has 11 concrete piers each 2.1m thick and 15.5m long.
 The steel gates that fit between the piers are 12.2m long and 2.3m high.
 The gates are of the Stoney Roller design, an arrangement where the water load on the gate is transferred to the piers by a set of rollers held in a steel frame.
 When the gate is lifted or lowered the roller assembly moves independently from the gate thereby minimising the frictional resistance.
-This type of gate was invented and patented by FGM Stoney in the late 19th Century.
+This type of gate was invented and patented by FGM Stoney in the late 19th century.
 He became the Works Manager for the well-known Ipswich firm Ransomes and Rapier in 1887.
 That company became the sole manufacturers of the Stoney Roller Gates.
 The use of this type of gate for the Kawarau Dam may be the earliest use of Stoney Roller Gates in New Zealand.
 They were also installed at a number of hydro-electric dams in subsequent years.

 The building of the Kawarau Falls Dam was not a simple task.
 Over a 20-day period in December 1925 the lake rose 2.3m.
 To build the piers it was necessary to coffer dam around them with gabions placed in 6m of water flowing at 1.8m per second.
 For piers 6 and 7 the concrete coffer dams were arches.
 By agreement with the government the dam crest was to be a bridge to take the main highway south.